goxanupopa/demo-mkdocs-material-prod/docs/index.md

 * [Gulp](https://gulpjs.com/) : gulp is a toolkit for automating painful or time-consuming tasks in your development workflow, so you can stop messing around and build something.
 * [Broccoli](https://github.com/broccolijs/broccoli) : A fast, reliable asset pipeline, supporting constant-time rebuilds and compact build definitions.
 Comparable to the Rails asset pipeline in scope, though it runs on Node and is backend-agnostic.

+Deploy this site with Netlify :

-Here is the best part, [Deploy this site with Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/goffinet/demo-mkdocs-material)
+1. Here is the best part, [Deploy this site with Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/goffinet/demo-mkdocs-material)

-* Choose a repository name, for example : `mysite-dev`
+2. Choose a repository name, for example : `mysite-dev`
-* Click on "Save and deploy".
+3. Click on "Save and deploy".

 **Practice :** discover the Netlify interface and features.